Rough index theory on spaces of polynomial growth and contractibility: Smooth subalgebras of the uniform Roe algebra

 \begin{cor} Every map in the chain of dense, continuous inclusions

 induces isomorphisms on $K$-theory. \end{cor}

-\begin{rem} In the above discussion we have only treated the dominating function for operators $L^2(E) \to L^2(E)$, but for the next Lemma \ref{lem:decay_integral_kernel} we need to treat also the case $H^{-k}(E) \to H^l(E)$.
+\begin{rem} In the above discussion we have only treated the dominating function for operators $L^2(E) \to L^2(E)$, but for Lemma \ref{lem:decay_integral_kernel} in the next subsection we need to treat also the case $H^{-k}(E) \to H^l(E)$.
 So let us define on $\IC_{-\infty}^\ast(E)$ the norms